czardoz/aniketpanse-in/content/about.rst

 I am a developer, and love to write useful programs.
 You can find my work `on Github
 <https://github.com/czardoz>`_.
 My favorite programming languages are Python, C/C++ and Java.
 I usually work on GNU/Linux or Android platforms.
+If you're looking for my resume, `click here </aniketcv.pdf>`_

 I have a strong interest in Computer Networks and Information Security.
 While that's not what I do at my day job, I think it's one of the most important problems taking a shape